joseph-ndububa/book-search-engine/README.md

 - From the save books page, click the delete button located below a book to remove it from your saved collection.

-- Use the logout located in the top right corner of the page to log out.
+- Use the logout button located in the top right corner of the page to log out.

 ![Screenshot](https://i.imgur.com/UdUF37l.jpg)